KenKuffler/React-Portfolio/README.md

 - [Questions](#questions)

 ## Installation
 No installation necessary.
-Simply visit the deployed via Netlify React application at kenneth-kuffler-react-portfolio.netlify.app
+Simply visit the deployed via Netlify React application at https://kenneth-kuffler-react-portfolio.netlify.app

 ## Usage
 To use, visit the deployed Netlify application at the previously supplied URL